-WACC staff and contracted personnel and project partners must not:
+WACC staff, contracted personnel, project partners and volunteers must not:

-- Sexually abuse or exploit at risk adults. - Subject an at risk adult to physical, emotional or psychological abuse, or neglect.
+- Sexually abuse or exploit at risk adults. - Subject an at risk adult to physical, emotional or psychological abuse, harassment, bullying or neglect.

-Protection from sexual exploitation and abuse
+Protection from sexual exploitation, abuse and harassment and bullying

-WACC staff and contracted personnel and project partners must not:
+WACC staff, contracted personnel, project partners and volunteers must not: